Colorado Winter Driving Survival Kit and Tips

 Winter Driving Survival Kit – means being prepared.

-Having a winter survival kit in your car is the best insurance for surviving being stranded on the roadside.
+A winter survival kit in your car is the best insurance for surviving stranded on the roadside.
 Sure, you have AAA, but being stranded roadside on top of a mountain pass is a more complicated situation.
 It’s not uncommon for tractor-trailers to jackknife once traffic stops or comes to a crawl.
 Mountain passes are steep and can become packed with black ice quickly.
-Once traffic stops or is reduced to a crawl, vehicles can lose traction and slide backward.
+Vehicles can lose traction and slide backward once traffic stops or is reduced to a crawl.

 Worst Case Scenario

-So you’re stuck in this winter icy mountain highway mess of bumper-to-bumper traffic, a jackknifed semi-truck, and its pounding snow or, worse, sleeting rain-snow mix.
-Hopefully, you get the picture; there is no tow truck that is going to make the save in these conditions.
+So you’re stuck on this winter icy mountain highway, with bumper-to-bumper traffic, a jackknifed semi-truck, and pounding snow or sleeting rain-snow mix.
+Hopefully, you get the picture; no tow truck is going to make the save in these conditions.

 Or don’t forget the possibility of sliding off the icy pass road and plunging down 500 feet or more.
 Oh, and the unlikely event of being swept away in an avalanche…